-A well-built and (otherwise) formidably angle grinder resistant heavyweight, undermined by vulnerability to unconventional attack.
+A well-built and (otherwise) formidably angle grinder resistant heavyweight, undermined by the base of the shackle.

 Summary